-The administration, teachers and support staff are excited about having you at West Allegheny Middle School (WAMS) this year!
+We are very happy to have you at West Allegheny Middle School (WAMS)!
+This is an exciting school year, and we cannot wait to greet you on the first day!
 We are all committed to helping you have a successful year and are looking forward to providing you with opportunities to learn and grow in a positive manner.
-We encourage you to take advantage of those opportunities.

-The purpose of this handbook is to help you become aware of your opportunities and responsibilities as a citizen of this school.
+The purpose of this handbook is to help you become aware of the routines and procedures and responsibilities as a citizen of this school.
 Please read this handbook and share it with your parents.
-The rules and policies in this handbook should help you and give you the best education possible.
-If we all work together, we'll make sure that WAMS remains the best!
+The information, procedures, rules, guidelines, and policies in this handbook should be a good resource to help you find success at WAMS.
+Let's work together to make this school year a positive, rewarding experience!

-All students will receive an agenda and are required to utilize this agenda to write down assignments from their classes and to carry it with them daily.
-Parents are encouraged to check this agenda as a means of communication with the teachers.
 Parents are welcomed and encouraged to communicate with the school and talk with the teachers and staff through e-mail, telephone and team conferences.
-Conferences can be set up through the guidance office.
-Please do not hesitate to do this!
+Conferences can be set up through the Student Services office.
+Please do not hesitate to contact us and reach out for any assistance.